-Separated by two centuries, both the wallpaper and video are set against a utopian Tahitian landscape.
+Separated by two centuries, both the wallpaper and video are set against an utopian Tahitian landscape.
 While Dufour’s work models Enlightenment beliefs and ideas of harmony amongst mankind, Reihana’s reading of the past is darker and more nuanced.
 The artist foregrounds the complexities of cultural identity and colonisation by including scenes of encounter between Europeans and Polynesians.

 in Pursuit of Venus is a major video project that has been in development for several years.
-It reflects the wallpapers utopian ideals, is eight minutes long and presented on two-screens, in Pursuit of Venus has been exhibited in historic homes, art galleries and museums - repurposing each presentation offers new insights and unique presentation opportunities.
+It reflects the wallpapers utopian ideals, is eight minutes long and presented on two-screens. in Pursuit of Venus has been exhibited in historic homes, art galleries and museums - repurposing each presentation offers new insights and unique presentation opportunities.

 This latest version includes famous figures like the privileged and inquisitive botanist Joseph Banks shown terrorising villagers with a Tahitian Chief Mourner; and Tupaia - the Machiavellian Tahitian who was a gifted navigator, politician and artist, and Captain Cook’s invaluable companion.
-Leading these agentsof change is Captain Cook - famous explorer, gifted cartographer and arguably the harbinger of colonisation.
+Leading these agents of change is Captain Cook - famous explorer, gifted cartographer and arguably the harbinger of colonisation.
 As in the wallpaper, Cook’s death is portrayed, albeit from a renewed perspective.